dapr/proposals/20250322-actors-pubsub.md

 No changes to SDKs will need to be made to support _sending_ PubSub messages to actors or other endpoints.

 ## Feature Lifecycle Outline
-- Add `SubscribeActorEventAlpha1` API
+- Add new prototype implementation to runtime
-- Update SDKs to support `SubscribeActorEventAlpha1` API
+- Update SDKs to support new API and protos

 ## Changelog
 | Date | Change                                                                                                                                                                                                                |